Williamsburg Bridge Shut Down for 7 Hours After Man Climbs Cables

 At 10:13 a.m., he provided an update: “The NYPD has taken a suspect into custody and the Williamsburg Bridge is now open in both directions.”

 The NYPD told Straus News that the man had been discovered on the bridge around 3 a.m.
 They confirmed that he had been transported to a hospital in Brooklyn for a psychiatric evaluation.
-No arrest had been made and officers have not yet elaborated on the man’s identity or his intentions.
+No arrest had been made.
+Officers have not yet elaborated on the man’s identity or confirmed his intentions.

 (Editor’s note): There are resources you can use if you or somebody you know is in a crisis.
 Call or text 988 to reach the Suicide and Crisis Lifeline, or chat live at 988lifeline.org.
 You can also visit SpeakingOfSuicide.com/resources for additional support.